-Changhoon Oh is a Postdoctoral Researcher in the Human-Computer Interaction Institute at Carnegie Mellon University, working with Professor Jodi Forlizzi and Professor John Zimmerman.
-He earned my Ph.D. from Seoul National University under the guidance of Professor Bongwon Suh.
+Changhoon Oh is a Post Doctoral Research Fellow of Computer Science at Boston College, working with Professor Nam Wook Kim.
+He also worked as a Postdoctoral Researcher in the Human-Computer Interaction Institute at Carnegie Mellon University, collaborating with Professor Jodi Forlizzi and Professor John Zimmerman.
+He earned his Ph.D. from Seoul National University under the guidance of Professor Bongwon Suh.

 His research on Human–Computer Interaction (HCI) and User Experience (UX) focuses on human–AI interactions, intersecting UX/HCI perspective in AI/ML expanded to meaningful and synergistic results in both communities.
 Specifically, his interests lie in identifying design factors for AI-infused user interfaces with respect to human perception on AI, interpretable and explainable AI (XAI), human-AI collaboration, and, furthermore, in a broader sense, UX design with AI/ML and responsible AI (RAI).
 In terms of methodologies, he has extensive experience in applying both qualitative and quantitative methods.
 He has presented and published various papers at highly prestigious conferences in the HCI field, including as ACM CHI, UIST, and DIS.
 His work has been recognized with multiple awards, such as the CHI 2018 Best Paper Honorable Mention Award and the DIS 2020 Best Paper Honorable Mention Award.